Syrian Salvation Government: Military and law enforcement

-While the SSG does not have a defense ministry, HTS effectively functions as such.
+While the SSG did not have a defense ministry as HTS effectively functioned as it.
 Despite this, the SSG opened a military college in December 2021, whose purpose was described by Ahmed al-Sharaa as to "[increase] the experience of the mujahidin in military science and martial arts."
 Over 400 officers graduated from its first course in 2022.

-The SSG operates a police force under the Ministry of Interior.
+The SSG operated a police force under the Ministry of Interior, the General Security Service.
 A police academy was opened in September 2023 and produced its first batch of graduates in August 2024.

-In 2024, the interior ministry absorbed two security agencies of HTS after a prisoner abuse scandal led to a protest movement, and Ahmed al-Sharaa admitting that HTS had used torture to extract false confessions from prisoners.
-HTS' General Security Service was transferred to the interior ministry in April 2024, followed by its Public Security Service in June.
+In 2024, the interior ministry absorbed two security agencies of HTS after a prisoner abuse scandal led to a protest movement, and Ahmed al-Sharaa admitted that HTS had used torture to extract false confessions from prisoners.
+HTS's General Security Service was transferred to the interior ministry in April 2024, followed by its Public Security Service in June.